-The bottom line here is that, although SNMP community strings can offer you some security, the best practice is to have encrypted in SNMPv3.
+SNMP community strings do offer you some security, but the best practice is to have encrypted SNMPv3.

-SNMPv3 support is a standard feature of the NetGuardian 832A G5 RTU, allowing you to monitor all of your SNMP devices with enhanced security via message encryption.
-The NetGuardian allows you to report alarms in SNMP v1, v2c, or v3, leveraging the full NetGuardian feature set and your existing SNMP manager.
+SNMPv3 support is a standard feature of the NetGuardian 832A G5 RTU.
+This allows you to monitor all of your SNMP devices with enhanced security via message encryption.
+The NetGuardian allows you to report alarms in SNMP v1, v2c, or v3.
+This leverages the full NetGuardian feature set and your existing SNMP management station.

 The NetGuardian 832A G5 provisioning tools allow you to set up advanced SNMPv3 applications.
-Using the "Read and Write Access" field in the NGEdit app or the NetGuardian web interface, you choose which SNMP versions managers may use to communicate with your NetGuardian.
+For example, you can choose which SNMP versions managers may use to communicate with your NetGuardian.
 By restricting your managers to v3 only, you're requiring them to use that protocol's enhanced security.
 In environments where security is less of a concern, you can allow all SNMP versions to maximize flexibility.

 This RTU also automatically generates a unique EngineID to eliminate conflicts caused by duplicate IDs.
 You can modify your NetGuardian's default v3 EngineID for advanced SNMP applications, but this is recommended only for experienced users.